PAARKAVYB/RollaBall/README.md

 Inspector ->Surface Inputs ->BaseMap (Choose the color)
     Metallic map-> 0
 Smoothness -> 0.75
-Drag the Sphere material to the ball and release the mouse
+Drag the Sphere material to the ball and release the mouse.

 7. Hierarchy -> Player-> Inspector ->Add component-> Rigidbody.